Siddharthan-s96/Portfolio/README.md

-This space contains projects developed during my Master's studies
+This workspace contains various implemented projects and technical solutions.